Track Typeform Forms with Google Tag Manager & Google Analytics 4

 There are two main ways to add a Typeform form to your website and that is using HTML or using JavaScript.
 This being said we will look at how you can track form interactions for both methods, so whatever you end choosing you can track your froms without problems.

 To kick things off, we will look at tracking form interactions with HTML embeds which is the default method of including Typeform forms on your website.
 To get started, after building your form and publishing it, click on the share button in the top menu and then select the Embed on a web page option in the left side panel.
 Then choose the format of the embed and click on Start Embedding.
-At this stage, a pop up window should appear with the header Embed your typeform with followed by
+At this stage, a pop up window should appear with the header Embed your typeform with followed by:

 We are going to select General Embeds, but you can select whatever option you would like.
 This will not affect the upcoming steps.
 Here’s what the embedding code will look like for a standard embed: